dmedri/roaster/docs/build-standard-options.md

 # roaster

-## A standard build: configure options
+## Customizable options for a standard installation

-In the build processo of R, some options could be customized for your needs.
+You can change some options to build the source code.

 ```bash
 user@host:~$ vi ~/.roaster/config